Melissa Hovsepian, PhD, Program Director

 Graduates who earn a BS in Interdisciplinary Studies will:

-- Be able to produce clear, mature, well-organized college-level writing which uses proper grammar and sentence structure.
+- Be able to produce clear, mature, well-organized college-level writing using proper grammar and sentence structure.

 - Be able to: